Fast Nonblocking Persistence for Concurrent Data Structures: Experimental Results

 We configured Montage and nbMontage with 64-entry TBP buffers and an epoch length of 10\,ms. In practice, throughput is broadly insensitive to TBP size, and remains steady with epochs as short as 100\,\textmu s.
 All experiments were conducted on an Intel Xeon Gold 6230 processor with 20 physical cores and 40 hyperthreads, six 128\,GB Optane Series 100 DIMMs, and six 32\,GB DRAMs, running Fedora 30 Kernel 5.3.7 Linux Server.
 Threads are placed first on separate physical cores and then on hyperthreads.
 NVM is configured through the \code{dax-ext4} file system in ``App Direct'' mode.

-All experiments use JEMalloc~\cite{evans2006jemalloc} for transient allocation and Ralloc~\cite{cai-ismm-2020} for persistent allocation, with the exception of CLevel, which requires the allocator from Intel's PMDK\@.
+All experiments use JEMalloc~\cite{evans2006jemalloc} for transient allocation and Ralloc~\cite{cai-ismm-2020} for persistent allocation, with the exception of CLevel, which requires the allocator from Intel's PMDK~\cite{intel-pmdk}.
 All chained hash tables have 1 million buckets.
 The warm-up phase for mappings inserts 0.5\,M key-value pairs drawn from a key space of 1\,M keys.
 Queues are initialized with 2000 items.
 Unless otherwise specified, keys and values are strings of 32 and 1024 bytes, respectively.
 We report the average of three trials, each of which runs for 30 seconds.
-All source code for nbMontage and the experiments will be made available before the date of the conference.
+Source code for nbMontage and the experiments is available at \url{https://github.com/urcs-sync/Montage}.